-Meditation boosts these chemicals the same way, with benefits enduring long after each session.
+Meditating boosts these chemicals the same way, with benefits enduring long after each meditation session.

-Like joggers hitting the asphalt, day after day, chasing that post-run euphoria, meditation has many of the same properties and is equally addictive in its own right.
+Like joggers hitting the asphalt day after day, chasing that post-run euphoria, meditation has many of the same awesome benefits and is equally addictive in its own right.

 With meditation, as the mind quiets, our bodies require less oxygen to function.
 Therefore rate of breath will often diminish dramatically.

-Researchers have even observed master meditators and yogis having the ability to decrease their physiology down to a level where heartbeats stop entirely.
+Researchers have even observed experienced meditators having the ability to decrease their physiology down to a level where heartbeats stop entirely.

 While your average meditator isn’t looking to perform these kinds of feats, this physiological control level simply isn’t possible with regular sleep.